 Personal Capital, on the other hand, does not offer a full-function budgeting tool.
 You can monitor cash flow but cannot set specific spending targets.
 However, in my opinion, budgeting functionality is overblown.

-As I’m sure you can guess, Mint.com uses Intuit’s internal synchronization process.
-When Mint was created, it used Yodlee to aggregate financial data.
-Intuit switched over to their own internal systems that are also used with Quicken — assumedly to save costs.
-This caused all sorts of issues reported by users on Inuit’s forums, and our personal testing confirms these problems.
+As I’m sure you can guess, Mint.com uses Intuit’s synchronization service.
+When Mint was created, it used the external service Yodlee to aggregate financial data.
+Intuit switched over to their own internal systems when they purchased Mint — assumedly to save costs.

-Personal Capital, however, uses Yodlee to sync up financial services and has had much fewer reports of synchronization issues.
+Personal Capital, however, uses Yodlee to sync up financial services and has much fewer reported synchronization issues.

 Mint uses their in-house system to sync with financial institutions, which means that Mint has been very unreliable to the point where synchronization stops working.
-Personal Capital uses Yodlee to perform the syncing, which has been a much more stable service, from our testing.
+Personal Capital uses Yodlee to perform the syncing, which has been a much more stable service.

 While I don’t have specific numbers, both can sync up with a similar amount of financial services.

-From our testing synchronization is not as reliable with Mint compared to Personal Capital.
-Also, if you do have issues, Personal Capital is more attentive to fix the issue than Mint.
+Synchronization, from our testing, is not as reliable with Mint when compared to Personal Capital.
+Also, if you do have issues, Personal Capital appears to be more attentive to fix the issue than Mint.